 To highway patrol, rodeo season and hunting season are one in the same.
 Except the cops aren’t after deer or quail, they’re looking for all the drunk drivers exiting NRG stadium.
 If you get pulled over on your way home, here’s what you need to do.

-- Don’t Admit that You’ve Been Drinking: If a cop asks you “have you been drinking tonight,” saying yes will instantly strengthen their case against you.
+- Don’t Admit that You’ve Been Drinking: If a cop asks you “have you been drinking tonight,” saying yes will instantly strengthen their case of a Houston DWI against you.

 - Refuse the Field Sobriety Tests: Field sobriety tests are designed to be failed.
 Even if you pass the first test, the cops will keep putting you through the ringer until you give them probable cause to whip out the Breathalyzer.

 - Wait Until You Get to the Station: Here’s the cold hard truth – unless you know you’ve had nothing to drink, the first step to avoiding a DWI conviction might mean taking a trip to jail first.
 It’s in your best interest to wait until you get to the station to undergo DWI testing, and once you get there, blow don’t bleed.
 The results of a breath test are much easier to dispute in court.